Polk County Court Records

 Monmouth Municipal Court151 Main Street West, Monmouth, OR 97361(503) 751-0136

 Municipal courts handle violations of city ordinances and certain misdemeanors.
-Records from these courts should be requested directly from the respective municipal court clerk’s office.
+If you need records from one of these courts, contact that municipal court clerk's office directly.

 Are Court Records Public in Polk County?

-Oregon’s Public Records Law (ORS Chapter 192) establishes a general right of public access to records maintained by government bodies, including the courts.
+Oregon's Public Records Law (ORS Chapter 192) establishes a general right of public access to government records, including court records.
 Most case files in the Polk County Circuit Court — complaints, motions, orders, judgments, docket entries, and transcripts — are available for public inspection and copying.

-However, certain categories of court records are confidential or restricted by statute or court rule.
-Records that are not subject to public disclosure in Polk County include:
+That said, certain categories of records are confidential or restricted by statute or court rule.
+Records not subject to public disclosure in Polk County include:

 • Juvenile court records